 In addition, RSG, collected traffic count data in early November at key gateway intersections, along various roadway segments throughout the County, and utilized data from the City of Napa's Miovision-equipped intersections.
 Additional data from Replica and StreetLight has been gathered and is currently under analysis.
-More detailed updates on the Travel Behavior Study will be provided at future TAC meetings as the study progresses.
+A detailed update on findings will be presented by RSG to the NVTA Board and Technical Advisory Committee in June.